decentralized-identity/trustdidweb-v03/spec/example.md

   the first [[ref: log entry]], since the `updateKeys` change in the second [[ref: log entry]] does not take affect until _after_ the version update is complete.
-- A new `updateKeys` item in the `parameters` has been added, along with commitment to a future key (`nextKeyHashes`) that will control future updates to the DID.
+- A new `updateKeys` property in the `parameters` has been added, along with commitment to a future key (`nextKeyHashes`) that will control future updates to the DID.